 While moving home can be exciting, it's certainly not easy.
 But with a little planning, the process will go far more smoothly.
 So here's our handy stage-by-stage home moving checklist…

 Eight weeks to go…

 At this point, offers will have been accepted but nothing will have been signed yet, meaning there are no guarantees – however, it’s still worth making a start on getting yourself sorted.

-- It's important that you now have your mortgage agreed in principle for your new home and have a solicitor lined up to dot the i's and cross the t’s.
+- Make sure you have your mortgage agreed in principle for your new home and have a solicitor lined up to dot the i's and cross the t’s.

 - Check whether your items will be covered while 'in transit' under the terms of your home insurance policy.
 If they are not, ensure the removal firm you use has the necessary insurance in place should your items be lost or damaged during the move.